Biggest fuck up?

 I realised at the age of 39 that I had been aiming for the wrong career goal.
 This lesson came when I finally accepted that I had developed severe depression, anxiety, and paranoia following a serious mental and physical breakdown.

-Meeting Steve Carr at Business Rocks and talking about our “Higher Purpose”.
-So many overused, but relevant, quotes spring to mind.
-The point is; I realised what I wanted to be known for, remembered as and I aimed to be of value to others every day for the rest of my life.
+Meeting Steve Carr at Business Rocks and talking about our “higher purpose”.
+So many overused but relevant quotes spring to mind.
+The point is; I realised what I wanted to be known for and remembered as.
+I aimed to be of value to others every day for the rest of my life.
 Money lost its value as currency and was replaced by creating a legacy.